servicesheader

 Art from the Heart (Ages 18+)

 Art from the Heart will support the process of healing, clearing the mind, honoring self-expression, building self-esteem, gaining self-awareness, and developing coping skills to reduce anxiety and depression.
 Participants do not need any previous art experience to benefit from this group.
-Covered by Medicaid and most health plans.
+Covered by Medicaid and most health plans; co-pay may apply.

 Breathe Easy: Smoking Cessation Support Group

 Have you ever thought about quitting smoking?
 Experience support, education, and connection as we explore strategies, methods, and approaches for living a smoke-free life.
-This group is covered by Medicaid and most major insurances.
+This group is covered by Medicaid and most health plans; co-pay may apply.

 The Way to Wellness - Illness Management and Recovery Group (Ages 18+)